bernardpeh/songbird/readme.md

 app/console cache:clear --no-warmup
 ```

-Assuming we are in the dev environment, this command is equivalent to
+You are by default in the dev environment, this command is equivalent to

 ```
 rm -rf app/cache/dev